omartehsin1/ARMap/README.md

 # ARMap

-Navigation App created with AR Kit, Scene Kit and Core Location to help guide users to their destination with an AR Path
+Navigation App created with AR Kit, Scene Kit and Core Location to help guide users to their destination with an AR Path.
+The app converts longitude and latitude coordinates into SCN Vectors creating nodes.